-I have travelled Australia holding community consultations on this drug, hearing from mums and dads, health care workers, police and the people caught in the clutches of this drug.
+I have travelled the length and breadth of Australia holding community consultations on this drug, hearing from mums and dads, health care workers, police and the people caught in the clutches of this drug.

 Recently, the Prime Minister and I received independent research on the effectiveness of the Federal Coalition Government’s TV and social media advertising campaign and it reinforced something very important: parents are a huge influence on children’s attitudes to drugs such as ice.

 The research, commissioned by the Department of Health, surveyed more than 3805 people – 2126 youths and 1679 parents.

 It reported 61 per cent of youth said discussions with parents were a “‘big influence” on their thinking about drugs.

 I have two sons and I know that as parents, we cannot control everything.

 Nevertheless, we do get the chance to have important conversations with our children to help convince them never to try this addictive drug, which literally breaks down neural pathways in the brain.